Septic Tanks - Suppliers, Systems, Products, Facts and Advice

 Further sewage treatment is always required

-The alternative method for further treatment is to install a FILTERPOD or Vortex after the tank.
+The alternative method for further treatment is to install a FilterPod non-electric sewage treatment plant, QUANTUM sewage treatment plant or VORTEX after the tank.
 The effluent can then be discharged to a watercourse or ditch.